Working in Property Management

-This post is a guide for those interested in property management careers, and those who didn’t realize how much property managers earn.
+This property management jobs post is a guide for those interested in property management careers.
+And it’s for those who didn’t realize how much property managers earn.
 Discover the skills, pay levels, how to grow your salary, and where to look for a better job.

 Research shows that huge gains in self-esteem and health occur as workers income progresses toward $100,000.
 This chart below indicates that happiness growth begins peaking at $75,000.
-The purple line shows people continue to evaluate and improve their lives beyond $160,000.
+The purple line in the graph below shows people continue to evaluate and improve their lives beyond $160,000.
 Other studies show a strong link between better health and income.

 New types of jobs and even specialist roles are appearing.
-Of course they may require a new skill mix, but skills can be had.
-If you get past your inertia, these high paying property management jobs can be had too.
-How about a new specialized role doing what you enjoy most, and be paid well?
-Oh, happy day ♫♪♪, right!
+Of course they may require a new skill mix, but skills can be developed.

 “Candidates are now firmly in the driver’s seat, and they know it,” said Rachel Bitte, chief people officer at Jobvite.
 They aren’t afraid to ask for more when it comes to compensation and benefits once they know a company is interested in them.
 According to Jobvite’s Recruiter Nation Survey, 19% of recruiters say it has a positive impact on their impression of a candidate” — excerpt from post in businessnewsdaily.